 The sorts of issues that you may be concerned about could include:

 - improper conduct

 - an offence under State law, including corruption

 - irregular or unauthorised use of public resources

 - substantial unauthorised use of, or substantial mismanagement of, public resources

 - conduct involving a substantial and specific risk of injury to public health, prejudice to public safety or harm to the environment.

 You need to consider a number of factors before making a public interest disclosure.
-See the Public Sector Commission website for more information and watch their video ‘Speaking Out: A guide to making a Public Interest Disclosure’.
+See the Public Sector Commission website for more information and read their guide Don't be afraid to speak up - Guide for disclosers.
 You can also refer to the Public Interest Disclosure Act 2003.

 Public Interest Disclosure Officer